-In 2013, Berger's run of success continued, as he mentored an astounding 35 All-Western Athletic Conference performers, including four individual conference champions.
+In 2013, Berger mentored an astounding 35 All-Western Athletic Conference performers, including four individual conference champions.
 In addition, the Maverick men (indoor) and women (outdoor) each grabbed runner-up team finishes in the WAC.

 Martin is not alone in his accomplishments, however.
 In 2011, Isiah Clements claimed second-team All-America accolades in the outdoor high jump, while Jon McDowell earned All-America plaudits in the 110m hurdles in 2007.

-A total of 13 of Berger's athletes own top-3 marks in UTA history, led by Martin, who owns the school record in both the heptathlon and decathlon.
-In addition, Danielle Delage is the school record holder in the indoor pentathlon and DeOna Stafford has the school standard in the 60-meter hurdles.
+A total of 14 of Berger's athletes own top-3 marks in UTA history, led by Martin, who owns the school record in both the heptathlon and decathlon.
+In addition, Danielle Delage (women's indoor pentathlon), Roland Sales (men's indoor high jump) and DeOna Stafford (women's indoor 60m hurdles) are UTA record holders.

 Other standouts include: Stafford (2nd in 100m hurdles), McDowell (2nd in 110m hurdles), Clements (2nd in high jump), Ivan Storic (2nd in javelin), Adolphus Jones (2nd in heptathlon and decathlon), Casey Keeter (3rd in indoor shot put and outdoor shot put), James Turner (3rd in heptathlon) and Renan Palma (3rd in 60m hurdles).